AmziLS/AmziProlog/README.md

   - **C API and foreign language bindings** -- to embed Logic Server into other languages (*analogue to an interface to a database server*)
     - allows asserting clauses (facts or rules) and querying logic bases
   - **Logic Server Extensions** -- .lsx files that provide extended predicates/functions, implemented in other languages
-  - **Command line tools** -- to build, run, and "listen to" Prolog programs
+  - **Command line tools** -- to interpret (alis), compile (acmp), link (alnk) and run/execute Prolog programs
-    - listening is done by an interactive interpreter, the process is aka.
+    - the Prolog listener alis is an interactive interpreter, the process is aka.
 [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)
   - **Eclipse plugin** -- for comfortable compiling, linking, and *debugging*

 File types: